algorandfoundation/specs/dev/TEAL.md

 The bytecode plus the length of all Args must add up to no more than 1000 bytes (consensus parameter LogicSigMaxSize).
 Each opcode has an associated cost and the program cost must total no more than 20,000 (consensus parameter LogicSigMaxCost).
 Most opcodes have a cost of 1, but a few slow cryptographic operations are much higher.
 Prior to v4, the program's cost was estimated as the static sum of all the opcode costs in the program (whether they were actually executed or not).
 Beginning with v4, the program's cost is tracked dynamically, while being evaluated.
 If the program exceeds its budget, it fails.

+## Execution Environment for Smart Contracts (Applications)

+Smart Contracts are executed in ApplicationCall transactions.
+Like Smart Signatures, contracts indicate success by leaving a single non-zero integer on the stack.
+A failed smart contract call is not a valid transaction, thus not written to the blockchain.
+Nodes maintain a list of transactions that would succeed, given the current state of the blockchain, called the transaction pool.
+Nodes draw from the pool if they are called upon to propose a block.

+Smart Contracts have access to everything a Smart Signature may access (see previous section), as well as the ability to examine blockchain state such as balances and contract state (their own state and the state of other contracts).
+They also have access to some global values that are not visible to Smart Signatures because the values change over time.
+Since smart contracts access changing state, nodes must rerun their code to determine if the ApplicationCall transactions in their pool would still succeed each time a block is added to the blockchain.

+### Resource availability

+Smart contracts have limits on their execution budget (700, consensus paramter MaxAppProgramCost), and the amount of blockchain state they may examine.
+Opcodes may only access blockchain resources such as Accounts, Assets, and contract state if the given resource is _available_.

+ * A resource in the "foreign array" fields of the ApplicationCall transaction (`txn.Accounts`, `txn.ForeignAssets`, and `txn.ForeignApplications`) is _available_.

+ * The `global CurrentApplicationID` and `txn.Sender` are _available_.

+ * Prior to v4, all assets were considered _available_ to the `asset_holding_get` opcode.

+ * Since v6, any asset or contract that was created earlier in the same transaction group is _available_.
+In addition, any account that is the contract account of a contract that was created earlier in the group is _available_.

 ## Constants

 Constants are loaded into storage separate from the stack and scratch space.
 They can then be pushed onto the stack by referring to the type and index.
 This makes for efficient re-use of byte constants used for account addresses, etc. Constants that are not reused can be pushed with `pushint` or `pushbytes`.